Grow Your Accounting Business Online With WordPress

 - etc.

-We have written a comprehensive article on adding legal pages to your website.
-Go here to learn more about this: Why You Need To Add Legal Pages To Your Site
+We have written a detailed article on adding legal pages to your website.
+Go here to learn more about this: Why You Need To Add Legal Pages To Your Website

-You want to provide great content with useful advice and tips that will get your readers to share your content and come back for more information.
+You will want to provide great content with information and tips that will get your readers to share your web pages online and come back for more.
 Content marketing is the most effective way to educate your visitors and prospective clients about your business.

-For example, for an accounting or financial services business, topics can include:
+For example, topics for an accounting or financial services business can cover:

 - Directors’ duties and legal responsibilities